Stable Nonconvex-Nonconcave Training via Linear Interpolation: Introduction

-\begin{enumerate}[leftmargin=1.5em] \item We prove global convergence rates for the last iterate of our proposed algorithm \RAPP which additionally handles constrained and regularized settings.
-This makes \RAPP the first explicit scheme to have non-asymptotic guarantees for the full range of cohypomonotone problems.
+More concretely we make the following contributions: \begin{enumerate}[leftmargin=1.5em] \item We prove global convergence rates for the last iterate of our proposed algorithm \RAPP which additionally handles constrained and regularized settings.
+This makes \RAPP the first 1-SCLI scheme to have non-asymptotic guarantees for $\rho$-comonotone problems while only requiring $\rho > -\nicefrac{1}{2L}$.
 As a byproduct we obtain a last iterate convergence rate for an implicit scheme that is \emph{independent} of the degree of cohypomonotonicity.
 The last iterate rates are established by showing monotonic decrease of the operator norm--something which is not possible for \ref{eq:EG+}.
-This contrast is maybe surprising, since \RAPP can be viewed as an extension of \ref{eq:EG+}, which simply takes multiple extrapolation steps. \looseness=-1 \item By replacing the inner optimization routine in \RAPP with gradient descent ascent (GDA) and extragradient (EG) we rediscover the Lookahead algorithms considered in \cite{chavdarova2020taming}.
+This contrast is maybe surprising, since \RAPP can be viewed as an extension of \ref{eq:EG+}, which simply takes multiple extrapolation steps. \item By replacing the inner optimization routine in \RAPP with gradient descent ascent (GDA) and extragradient (EG) we rediscover the Lookahead algorithms considered in \cite{chavdarova2020taming}.
 We obtain guarantees for the Lookahead variants by deriving nonexpansive properties of the base optimizers.
 By casting Lookahead as a KM iteration we find that the optimal interpolation constant is $\lambda=0.5$.
 This choice corresponds to the default value used in practice for both minimization and minimax---thus providing theoretical motivation for the parameter value. \item For $\tau=2$ inner iterations we observe that \ref{eq:lookahead} reduces to a linear interpolation between GDA and \ref{eq:EG+} which allows us to obtain global convergence in $\rho$-comonotone problems when $\rho > -\nicefrac{1}{3\sqrt{3}L}$.
 However, for $\tau$ large, we provide a counterexample showing that \ref{eq:lookahead} cannot be guaranteed to converge.
 This leads us to instead propose \ref{eq:LA-CEG+} which corrects the inner optimization to guarantee global convergence for $\rho$-comonotone problems when $\rho > -\nicefrac{1}{2L}$. \item We test the methods on a suite of synthetic examples and GAN training where we confirm the stabilizing effect.
 Interestingly, \RAPP seems to provide a similar benefit as Lookahead, which suggest that linear interpolation could play a key role also experimentally. \end{enumerate} An overview of the theoretical results is provided in \Cref{tbl:overview} and \Cref{fig:overview}§\ref{app:preliminaries}.